-A new Governor initiative encouraging local areas to implement a Comprehensive Case Management and Employment Program (CCMEP) is also being implemented in the Area 7 OMJ CENTERs for public assistance recipients and WIOA Youth.
-This is in addition to other comprehensive and specialized assessments of adults, dislocated workers and youth.
+Ohio has adopted the Comprehensive Case Management and Employment Program (CCMEP) model for youth.
+In GOWB all youth appropriate for CCMEP participate in the Page 60 program through the GOWB OMJ Centers.
+This is in addition to other comprehensive and specialized assessments of adults, dislocated workers, and youth.